EvgeniiKatunkin/zabavabot/README.md

-# Django website for a shop
+# Telegram bot for musical festival
-Django website for a shop
+Telegram bot for musical festival